Many things in life pair well with liquor, but is this also true of survival situations? Surprisingly, it is with vodka!

 An easy-to-make Molotov cocktail-like weapon can be made from a bottle of alcoholic beverage in a survival situation.

-Because spirits burn, all that is required is to place a rag inside the bottle's opening while thoroughly soaking it with the same alcohol.
+Because spirits burn, you can place a rag inside the bottle's opening and thoroughly soak it in the same alcohol.

 Once lit, the object should be tossed because if it breaks, the contents will burn and spread a patch of flame across a wide surface.